-Incentive Aside from the write off (there’s always a way work with numbers), trustees of the viaduct would be leaving a living legacy with working solutions.
+Incentive: Aside from the write off (there’s always a way work with numbers), trustees of the viaduct would be leaving a living legacy with living solutions.

 The High Line The High Line is a public park built on a historic freight line elevated above the streets on Manhattan’s West Side.
 It is owned by the City of New York, and maintained and operated by Friends of the High Line; a non-for-profit conservancy make up of community goers who sought to preserve and transform the historical structure at a time when its beauty was at threat for demolition.
 By working with the New York City Department of Parks & Recreation, Friends of the High Line make sure the High Line is maintained and continues to blossom as an extraordinary space for all visitors to enjoy.
 “Park Information.”
 The High Line.
 N.p., n.d.
 Web.
 03 Apr.
 2014. www.thehighline.org

 Alaskan Way Viaduct State Route 99, Seattle, WA: The Alaskan Way Viaduct is elevated section of State Route 99 that runs along the Elliott Bay waterfront in the industrial district of downtown Seattle.
 Built in late 1940’s, the viaduct is currently being redesigned to modern seismic standards.
 “Alaskan Way Viaduct.”
 Wikipedia.
 Wikimedia Foundation, 04 Feb.
 2014.
 Web.
 05 Apr.
 2014. en.wikipedia.org/wiki/Alaskan_Way_Viaduct.
 “Viaduct Beginnings.”
 Alaskan Way Viaduct.
 N.p., n.d.
 Web.
 05 Apr.
 2014. viaducthistory.com/history.htm.

 Seattle Tilth is a nonprofit organic gardening and urban ecology organization.